ClicShoppingOfficialModulesV3/apps_payment_authorizenet/README.md

 https://www.autorizenet.com

 Important Note :
+You must have composer installed on your server
 You must have an account to AuthorizeNet.
 You site must have a valid ssl certificate
 A help section is including inside the apps